wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/search/search-api-scoring-profiles-2015-02-28-preview.md

 </tr><tr>
 <td>magnitude | boostingRangeEnd</td>	<td>Sets the end value of the range over which magnitude is scored.
 The value must be an integer or double.
 For star ratings of 1 through 4, this would be 4.</td>
 </tr><tr>
 <td>magnitude | constantBoostBeyondRange</td>	<td>Valid values are true or false (default).
-When set to true, the full boost will continue to apply to documents that have a value for the target field that’s higher than the upper end of the range.
-If false, the boost of this function won’t be applied to documents having a value for the target field that falls outside of the range.</td>
+When set to true, the full boost will continue to apply to documents that have a value for the target field that's higher than the upper end of the range.
+If false, the boost of this function won't be applied to documents having a value for the target field that falls outside of the range.</td>
 </tr><tr>
 <td>freshness</td>	<td>The freshness scoring function is used to alter ranking scores for items based on values in DateTimeOffset fields.
 For example, an item with a more recent date can be ranked higher than older items.
 (Note that it is also possible to rank items like calendar events with future dates such that items closer to the present can be ranked higher than items further in the future.)
 In the current service release, one end of the range will be fixed to the current time.
 The other end is a time in the past based on the `boostingDuration`.
 To boost a range of times in the future use a negative `boostingDuration`.
 The rate at which the boosting changes from a maximum and minimum range is determined by the Interpolation applied to the scoring profile (see the figure below).
 To reverse the boosting factor applied, choose a boost factor of less than 1.</td>
 </tr><tr>